JonKing93/Github-Tutorial-Workshop/workshop/exercise-3.md

 Move a project file into the local repository on your computer.
 This can be almost anything, but a code file is a good place to start.

-**Important**: Github is designed to manage code, not large databases.
-Trying to commit files larger than 100MB will cause errors, so stick with something small for now.
-Later in [Exercise 5](exercise-5), we will see how to use a [.gitignore](05-gitignore) to add large files to a local repository without committing them.

 I'm going to add a file named "ingredients.txt" to my demo repository.

 ![A file browser for the salsa repository now includes a file named 'ingredients.txt'.](..\assets\images\E3\repo-contents-2.png)